-UWA and Tevera have partnered to help facilitate Practicums and Internships.
+UWA and Tevera have partnered to help facilitate your Practicum and Internship.
 Tevera allows you to:

 - Search for approved field sites that complement your professional interests and personal strengths. - Apply for and confirm your field placements online. - Track your hours toward graduation. - Run time-tracking reports for your site and university supervisors to approve. - Automate the process for submitting site evaluations and other program assessments.